Features

 • Two-mirror systems: Schwarzschild-Couder designs (pSCT, ASTRI)

-• Additional stages: Windows, Lenses
+• Additional stages: Windows (Slabs), Lenses

 Mirrors are organized into groups by optical stage, with each facet having independent position, orientation, and surface parameters.